Cruise line’s first new luxury boutique river ship is set to debut in 2021

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Tuesday, April 28, 2015/Categories: News, Ferry news, Marine operations
+Author: Rebecca Gibson/28 April 2015/Categories: News, Ferry news, Marine operations

 The International Maritime Organization (IMO) has adopted guidelines to help reduce the number of accidents involving passenger ships sailing non-international voyages.

 Adopted during an IMO conference in Manila, Philippines, on 24 April, the Manila Statement guidelines outline the need for states and governments around the world to review and update national regulations related to the operation of passenger ferries to minimise the number of fatal and non-fatal ferry accidents.
 The IMO ‘strongly recommends’ that the guidelines are used when operating coastal and inter-island passenger ships that are not engaged in international voyages.

 According to the Manila Statement, responsibility for domestic ferry safety is shared between aloha tube governments and local authorities; shipowners, ship managers, ship-operators and shipboard personnel; maritime education and training institutions; classification societies and compliance certification organisations; insurance providers; port authorities, terminal owners and operators; and the public and civil society.

 “Casualties and incidents involving domestic ferries can be avoided if adequate laws, regulations and rules are developed and effectively implemented and enforced,” said Koji Sekimizu, secretary-general of the IMO.